ishwariiic/Smoking-Habits-Analysis-Based-on-Demographic-Factors/README.md

  and classification modeling.
 The findings provide insights into the demographic factors influencing smoking behaviors and highlight significant predictors for potential health interventions.
+ B. Chi-square Test- Statistical Analysis
+ .
+Statistical Analysis
+ • Chi-Square Test for Independence:
+ • Purpose: To determine if there is a significant association between gender and smoking status.
+ • Hypothesis Setup:
+ • Null Hypothesis (H0): Smoking behavior is independent of gender.
+ • Alternative Hypothesis (H1): Smoking behavior is not independent of gender.
+ • Test Execution:
+ • Calculate the Chi-Square statistic by cross-tabulating gen der and smoking status.
+ • Calculate the degrees of freedom and obtain the p-value.
+ • Display results and visualize the Chi-Square distribution if possible.
+ • Conclusion:
+ • Based on the p-value, conclude if gender significantly affects smoking behavior.
+ • Interpretation of whether smoking behavior varies mean ingfully across genders

   **INTRODUCTION**